sunmisc/PinoTree/README.md

 - Codebase: The project contains approximately 2,500 lines of Java code, with ~1,800 lines of executable code (excluding comments and blank lines).

 Please include tests and follow the project’s coding style (standard Java conventions).
-License
-GNU General Public License v3.0
-Contact
-For questions or suggestions, open an issue on GitHub or contact the maintainer at sunmisc.